Dundonald, County Down: Places of interest

+The Old Mill, a historic watermill site dating back to 1752, it features a 35-foot waterwheel, one of the largest in Ireland, and sandstone building.
+In August 2025, it was confirmed the site had been restored and has opened to the public.

-In 1986, The Dundonald International Ice Bowl was opened in the town.
-This originally comprised an Olympic sized ice rink and a 20 lane AMF ten pin bowling alley.
+In 1986, the Dundonald International Ice Bowl was opened in the town.
+This originally comprised an Olympic-sized ice rink and a 20 lane AMF ten pin bowling alley.
 In later years, "Indianaland", a children's Aztec themed indoor adventure playground was added along with Laser Quest, a simulated combat arena using laser tag equipment.
 The bowling alley was upgraded to 30 lanes in the 1990s and an extensive miniature golf course was built.
 The site also contains a David Lloyd fitness centre.
 In 2006, the area was designated as the Dundonald Leisure Park, as part of the Draft Belfast Metropolitan Area Plan 2015.
 In 2008, an Omniplex cinema was built on the opposite side of the Old Dundonald Road, together with several leisure and restaurant units, which later on now became what is now known as the OmniPark.

+Dundonald's longest-running public house was originally known as The Central Bar.
+It later became the Elk Inn after being purchased by the Elkin brothers.
+Its name changed to Ruby's after being sold in the 2010s.
+In September 2025, it was renamed to The Crafty Elk.
+Previous Dundonald pubs include; Cherryhill Inn, Quarry Inn, Kings Inn and The Old Moat Inn no longer exist, the latter burnt down in 2019.
+In February 2025, Lidl won its legal battle to open its first pub, drawing an invest with a minimum of £410,000.

 The Ulster Hospital is located in Dundonald, known colloquially as "The Ulster".

 Sport

-A number of local association football teams play out of Dundonald, Dundonald F.C. playing in 1C and 3C of the Northern Amateur Football League and "Moat Park Rangers" and "43RD Old Boys" playing in the Down Area Winter Football League are the three clubs that are well known in the town.
+A number of local association football teams play out of Dundonald, Dundonald F.C. playing in 1C and 3C of the Northern Amateur Football League.
 Dundonald Football Club is one of the oldest running amateur league clubs in Northern Ireland, established in 1953.

+Moat Park Rangers and 43RD Old Boys Dundonald play in the Down Area Winter Football League.
+The Moat Playing Fields contains a space for The Rangers and other teams to play.
+Across from the playing fields is a basketball court.

+The Geriátricos are an over-35's football team in Dundonald.
+The name is an adopted nickname of the "galácticos" Real Madrid football team, they use a mock Real Madrid badge and football kit.

 Dundonald has seen two football teams fold, Donard Hospital F.C. and St. Elizabeth's F.C.

 The town's ice rink, the Dundonald Ice Bowl is home to the Irish Ice Hockey League's Junior Belfast Giants.